 In the 5th District Court of Appeals (DCA), which covers the Central Florida regions including the counties of Lake, Osceola, and Orange; the court has not been presented with a case to rule on whether a search warrant required a defendant to unlock their cellphones.
 The 5th DCA has ruled on other situations involving the search of a cellphone.
-The court has adopted the ruling in the case of Smallwood v.
+The court adopted the ruling in the case of Smallwood v.
 State, 113 So.
-3d 724, which found that police needed to obtain a warrant to search a phone upon seizing it once an arrest has been made.
-The 5th DCA has also ruled on specific situations where a warrantless search of a cellphone is applicable.
+3d 724, which found that police needed to obtain a warrant to search a phone upon seizing it once an arrest had been made.
+The 5th DCA has also ruled on specific situations where a warrantless search of a cell phone is applicable.
 In the case of State v.
 Phillips, 266 So.
 3d 873, the court found that a defendant on probation for sexual offenses created a greater public interest to justify a cellphone search without a warrant.

-Although there is a divide among the Florida district courts on this issue, there are occasions when police officers may search a cellphone without obtaining a warrant.
+Although there is a divide among the Florida district courts on this issue, there are occasions when police officers may search a cell phone without obtaining a warrant.
 These include a cellphone that has been abandoned by its owner and when an individual has provided consent for police to search.

-Each individual case presents different set of facts, evidence, and charges to determine whether a search of a defendant’s cellphone is valid.
+Each individual case presents a different set of facts, evidence, and charges to determine whether a search of a defendant’s cellphone is valid.
 If you have found yourself involved in any of the following situations or have other concerns regarding a cellphone search, it is important to consult with an experienced attorney regarding your constitutional rights.

 - I am currently under investigation and have provided police with my cellphone or have given consent to search.